Training Sources

 what the key differences are?

-Each exchange is converted into knowledge triples and added to the store.
+Each exchange is converted into knowledge facts and added to the graph.

 Combining Sources